exasol/kafka-connector-extension/doc/development/releasing.md

 ## Post release process

 After the release process, the new [Github release][gh-releases] notes should be added.
-It should be same as the pre-release update to the `doc/changes/changes_VERSION.md` file.
+It should be the same as the pre-release update to the `doc/changes/changes_VERSION.md` file.

 Click on the "Edit release" button on the latest release version on the Github